 An examination of the cervical/neck region of the spine through chiropractic will help determine a thyroid diagnosis for individuals complaining of chronic fatigue.
-A thyroid dysfunction means going deeper into the body’s physiology and a thorough examination of the spine.
+A thyroid dysfunction means going deeper into the body’s physiology and thoroughly examining the spine.
 Checking for subluxations in the cervical spine will reveal possible nerve blockage and any other contributing factors to a thyroid condition.
 Thyroid conditions tend to get overlooked because the symptoms are general.
 They range from:

 - Muscle pain